-- Tests of detail: Assessing 100% of the group debtors balance to identify, with reference to the relevant debtors' financial statements, whether they have a positive net asset value and therefore coverage of the debt owed. - Assessing subsidiary audits: Assessing the work performed by the subsidiary audit team, and considering the results of that work, on those net assets, including assessing the ability of the subsidiary to obtain liquid funds and therefore the ability of the subsidiary to fund the repayment of the receivable.
+- Tests of detail: Assessing 100% of the group debtors balance to identify, with reference to the relevant debtors' financial statements, whether they have a positive net asset value and therefore coverage of the debt owed and assessing whether those debtors' have been profit-making. - Assessing subsidiary audits: Assessing the work performed by the subsidiary audit team, and considering the results of that work on those subsidiaries' profits and net assets, including assessing the ability of the subsidiaries to obtain liquid funds and therefore the ability of the subsidiaries to fund the repayment of the receivable.